 Should be originally either Second Generation Labradoodle or higher generation bred to an Australian Labradoodle OR Australian Labradoodle to Australian Labradoodle through generations, sometimes called Multigen or Multigenerational OR somehow a mixture of Poodle, Cocker Spaniel (American or English), and Labrador Retriever.
 Coat texture is either silky fleece (preferred) or soft spiraling wool and sometimes you can get variations on the wave from straight to curly.
 The goal is to achieve the true Australian Labradoodle look, temperament, coat and conformation.
 True to the Australian Labradoodle standard in physical appearance, and pedigree, consistently non-shedding fleece sheepdog like coat, dander free.

 Australian Labradoodle Generations explained according to the ALAA terms.

 I got this infusion breed list below from a 2008 document on the ALAA website (yes the same website that now mentions to very few of these infusion breeds)

 Breeding Rules for the Australian Labradoodle:

 Purebred Poodle is to be used for the F1 and F1B stages of development and in the future can be used for coat correction twice thereafter every 6 generations in the Multigenerational Labradoodle Development.
 Analysis of the pedigree will indicate the number of mating’s with a purebred.

 This breeding program allows breeding to poodles for the first four generations – which is why in some older lines of multigen dogs, ‘there is a lot of poodle in the doodle’.
-Poodles are less expensive, they make shedding lines more nonshed, and they allow the introduction of some popular new colours such as red and parti.
+They make shedding lines more non shed, and they allow the introduction of some popular new colors such as red and parti.
 Good breeders are selective about adding only a modest amount of poodle in the early generations.